xbouteiller/gmin/README.md

 ### A metadata file is mandatory

-It must necessarly contains the following columns, with these **exact names**:
+All the columns must have the **exact current names** indicated

+The following columns must be filled, if not, it will raise an Error

 - **sample_ID** : ID of the sample, should be **unique** for each sample
 - **position** : the **unique** position in the climatic chamber, it should match the sample column header in the datafile